Chapter 5

 "Take care of him."
 I didn't know why I said it.
 "He's going to need someone watching his back."

-The sunflower beneath my collarbone throbbed with each heartbeat.
+The sunflower beneath my collarbone pulsed with each heartbeat.
+I pressed my palm against it—feeling the raised edges, the new scar tissue.